-2.3.1 Concept of Permanent Establishment / Doing Business
+2.3.1.
+Concept of Permanent Establishment / Doing Business

-A non-resident's permanent establishment is not a resident of Estonia but it is taxed in a manner similar to a resident.
-The Estonian Income Tax Act (EITA) as well as double taxation agreements (DTA) include an article defining permanent establishments.
+A non-resident's permanent establishment is taxed in a manner similar to a resident company.
+The EITA as well as the OECD Model Tax Convention include an article defining permanent establishments as follows:

-- Art 5 (1) DTA term "permanent establishment" means a fixed place of business through which the business of an enterprise is carried out in whole or in part. - EITA § 7 (1) Permanent establishment means a business entity through which the permanent economic activity of a nonresident is carried out in Estonia.
+- → Article 5 (1) OECD Model Tax Convention: "Permanent establishment" means a fixed place of business through which the business of an enterprise is carried out in whole or in part. - → Article 7 (1) EITA: Permanent establishment means a business unit through which the permanent economic activity of a non-resident is carried out in Estonia.

-Regardless of the small divergence between those two definitions, it is clear that in both cases the element of "permanence" must be discernible in the activities of the non-resident
+The Estonian concept of permanent establishment is similar to what is regulated under the OECD Model Tax Convention.
+Regardless of the small divergence between those 2 definitions, in both cases the elements of "permanence" and "physical presence" must be present in the activities of the non-resident.